AmberByte/flamigo/docs/index.md

     details: Domains communicate seamlessly through a robust event-driven system.
   - title: Real-Time Support
     details: Built-in support for real-time communication with the frontend.

 ---

+## Why Flamigo?

+Flamigo is designed to simplify backend development by providing:

+- **Domain-Driven Design**: Encourages clean architectural patterns for scalable and maintainable codebases.
+- **Event-Driven Communication**: Built-in support for event-driven systems to decouple domains.
+- **Real-Time Features**: Seamless integration with WebSockets for real-time communication.
+- **Dependency Injection**: Fully decoupled architecture with dependency injection for better testability and modularity.
+- **Go Ecosystem**: Built on proven Go libraries like `gorilla`, ensuring reliability and performance.

+Whether you're building microservices or monoliths, Flamigo helps you focus on your business logic without getting bogged down by boilerplate.